ed00m/the-economist/README.md

-# flask_api_rest_manifest
+# the-economist

-> api-python-helloworld is a simple python microservice. development with Flask and Restful library
+> the-economist is a prototype python service. development with Flask and Restful library

 # Google Kubernetes Engine